SouthbankSoftware/proofable/docs/api.md

 <a name="api.TrieRoot"></a>

 ### TrieRoot
-TrieRoot represents a trie root
+TrieRoot represents a root of a trie.
+Each modification made to the trie will lead to a new trie root

 | Field | Type | Label | Description |